thesarangal/spantasticlibrary/README.md

 # Spantastic Library

-Advance Spannable Customization
+Spantastic Library is a lightweight Android library for applying custom spans on text in TextView.
+It provides an easy way to apply custom styles, fonts, colors, and click events to specific parts of the text in a TextView.

 Current Version: [![](https://jitpack.io/v/thesarangal/spantasticlibrary.svg)](https://jitpack.io/#thesarangal/spantasticlibrary)

-### Features
+## Features

-- Custom Typeface
-- Custom Color
-- Click Callbacks with Key Value and Object
-- Custom TextSize
-and more.
+- Apply custom spans to specific parts of the text in a TextView.
+- Support for custom fonts, colors, styles, and click events.
+- Lightweight and easy to use.

-### How to To get a Git project into your build
+## How to To get a Git project into your build

-#### Step 1.
+### Step 1.
 Add the JitPack repository to your build file

 Add it in your root build.gradle at the end of repositories: